-- Location (See Control Boards and Panel Connections.) - Part of the control panel assembly. - Used for menu navigation, in general, rotating clockwise increments selections; rotating counterclockwise decrements selections.
+- Location Attached to the Glass Touch Assembly and positioned behind the Relay Board.
+(See Control Boards and Panel Connections.) - Part of the Control Panel Assembly. - Used for menu navigation, in general, rotating clockwise (CW) increments selections, rotating counterclockwise (CCW) decrements selections.
 Pressing the knob in makes a selection. - Pins 4-5 close when switch shaft is pressed in and open when shaft is released. - Pins 1-2 and pins 2-3 close when the shaft is rotated in either direction.
 Note: When shaft is rotated, detents can be felt.
-If shaft is stopped between detents, pins 1-2 and 2-3 are closed.
+If shaft is stopped between detents, pins 1-2 and 2-3 are closed. - Disassembly.
+(See Disassembly.)